MatteZ02/IntelliBot/README.md

 ### Database

-The database is used to store all mutes in case of a restart for now!
+The database is used to store all mutes, warns and tempbans in case of a restart for now!

-Create a collection called "mutes".
+Create a collection called "mutes" (Repeat this process for "mutes", "bans" and "warnings").
 Under that collection create a document called "users".
 Under that document create a field called "ids" as a type Array.